WGST Course Affiliation Criteria

 - A copy of the course syllabus and a brief statement detailing what students would be required to do for WGS credit;

 - A brief statement explaining how the course with the additional requirement meets the guidelines for conventional affiliation.
 If your course is approved by WGS for special cross-list credit, please include on the regular version of the syllabus a statement describing the WGS option.
-A contract with the course instructor, the director of WGS and the student will be written describing the student’s course of study.

-Please send all inquiries and information to the Director of the Women’s and Gender Studies Program, Ina Seethaler at email@example.com.
+Please send all inquiries and information to the Director of the Women’s and Gender Studies Program, Dr. Ina Seethaler at email@example.com.